 How to use Backflow Incense burner?

-Backflow incense burner comes with a unique style backflow incense cone.
+Backflow incense burner comes with a unique style backflow incense cones.
 These cones are designed to flow the cloud in a downward direction.
-Because of their shape, they are easy to use with any burner.
 Despite its unique form, lightning an incense cone is as same as an incense stick.

 - Place the burner in solid space